ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Map Viewer (QML).rst

 adjust our Map object to be able to receive the result.

-Receiving results of geocoding is done through a `GeocodeModel </sdk/apps/qml/QtLocation/GeocodeModel/>`__, which is typically instantiated as a property of the Map component:
+Receiving results of geocoding is done through a :ref:`GeocodeModel <sdk_qtlocation_geocodemodel>`, which is typically instantiated as a property of the Map component:

 .. code:: qml